GoogleCloudPlatform/cloud-bigtable-examples/scala/spark-pubsub/README.md

 First, create a new topic in the Cloud Pubsub web UI.
 Please note the topic name.

-Next, open two terminals (A and B).
-In terminal A, we run the message producer; in terminal B, we run the message processor.
+Next, open two shell/terminal windows (A and B).
+In Shell A, we run the message producer; in Shell B, we run the message processor.

-In terminal B, log in to the master as user hadoop:
+In Shell B, log in to the master as user hadoop:

     $ gcloud --project=[PROJECT_ID] compute ssh --zone=[ZONE] hadoop@[PREFIX]-m

-(Still in terminal B) you can download the message processor jars you submit in the previous section “Building the code sample”, or download a pre-compiled jar with the following
+(Still in Shell B) you can download the message processor jars you submit in the previous section “Building the code sample”, or download a pre-compiled jar with the following
 command:

 	$ gsutil cp gs://cloud-bigtable-examples/cloud-pubsub-receiver_2.10-0.0.jar .

-(Still in terminal B) We also need to Cloud Pubsub API jar as well as the Spark-Cloud Pubsub connector on Spark's classpath in order to call their API in runtime.
+(Still in Shell B) We also need to Cloud Pubsub API jar as well as the Spark-Cloud Pubsub connector on Spark's classpath in order to call their API in runtime.
 Download the Cloud Pubsub API jar and the connector jar with the following commands:

     $ wget http://central.maven.org/maven2/com/google/apis/google-api-services-pubsub/v1-rev2-1.20.0/google-api-services-pubsub-v1-rev2-1.20.0.jar
     $ gsutil cp gs://cloud-bigtable-examples/spark-cloud-pubsub-connector_2.10-0.0.jar .

-(Still in terminal B) Run the message processor with the following command:
+(Still in Shell B) Run the message processor with the following command:

     $ SPARK_DIST_CLASSPATH=$(hbase classpath) spark-submit --jars $((hbase classpath) | tr ":" ","),/home/hadoop/google-api-services-pubsub-v1-rev2-1.20.0.jar,/home/hadoop/spark-cloud-pubsub-connector_2.10-0.0.jar cloud-pubsub-receiver_2.10-0.0.jar pubsub_test [TOPIC_NAME] [PROJECT_ID] subscription1 5

-In terminal A, Download a text file to the cloud-bigtable-examples/scala/spark-pubsub-wordcount/cloud-pubsub-producer/ directory:
+In Shell A, Download a text file to the cloud-bigtable-examples/scala/spark-pubsub/cloud-pubsub-producer/ directory:

     $ curl -f http://www.gutenberg.org/cache/epub/1112/pg1112.txt > romeo_juliet.txt

-(Still in terminal A) run the message producer with the following command:
+(Still in Shell A) run the message producer with the following command:

     $ sbt "project cloud-pubsub-producer" "run [PROJECT_ID] [TOPIC_NAME] romeo_juliet.txt"